vorpalnet/blade/admin/javadoc/README.md

 ## How it's built

-`javadoc` is a normal build-profile module: profiles that list it (`default`, `full`) build the docs; others don't.
+`javadoc` is built by a `--prod` build and skipped in dev, because it is the slow part.
 Because this app aggregates every module's apidocs, build.sh runs it in a final pass — it first builds the whole project with per-module generation (the `javadoc-gen` Maven profile), then builds this module + the admin EAR over the now-complete set, so blade-javadoc.war is never missing a module.
 Needs a build JDK ≥ 23 (BLADE's `///`